 The management continues to monitor the accounting estimates and assumptions.
 The management recognizes any changes in accounting estimates during the period and the impact of those changes in accounting estimates in the following period.

-There are no critical judgments made in applying accounting policies that have any significant effects on the amounts recognized in the consolidated financial statements.
+A critical judgment made in applying accounting policies that have significant effects on the amounts recognized in the consolidated financial statements is as follows: